aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add-cell/_index.md

 weight: 20
 ---

-This REST API allows you to add a cell to a table row.
+This REST API adds a cell to a table row.

 The description of important API parameters is given below:

 |Parameter Name|Type|Description|
 | :- | :- | :- |